-PART III-Special Education Practicals

-Examination would be conducted by an External Examiner who will be professional duly registered with Rehabilitation Council of India as per RCI norms and as appointed by the University.
+PART III-Special Education Practical Papers (XII-XIV)Max.
+Marks : 300Examination would be conducted by an External Examiner who will be professional duly registered with Rehabilitation Council of India as per RCI norms and as appointed by the University for each practical separately for papers XII, XIII and XIV.